About the EyUp! community lottery

 How do I find out if I’ve won?

-Half of the proceeds from the lottery each month goes towards the Trust’s charity and will be used by the Trust’s charity for the enhancement of service users’ lives.
+Half of the proceeds from the lottery each month goes towards the EyUp charity and to be used by the Trust’s charity to enhance the lives of service users, improve service user experience and enhance our wards.

 What amount of money will go to Charitable Funds?